 There are a lot of banking terms, to which we are not that much familiar but you will find questions related to some of the banking terms in the bank exams in the banking awareness section.

 These banking terms are not only important from the exam point of view, but also asked in the interviews.
-Thus banking terms play a significant role in the final selection of a candidate in IBPS and other exams like SBI and RRB Exams and show the interest of the candidate in the baking jobs.
+Thus banking terms play a significant role in the final selection of a candidate in IBPS and other exams like SBI and RRB Exams and show the interest of the candidate in the banking jobs.

 Banking Ombudsman: Banking Ombudsman is a quasi-judicial authority, which functions under India's Banking Ombudsman Scheme 2006.
 It was created by Government of India with a purpose to deal with the complaints of customers of the banks related to various services rendered by the banks.